inclusive-design/adaptive-palette/docs/Deployment.md

 Adaptive Palette runs on your own computer, in your own web browser.
 Nothing you write leaves the machine.

+This is the desktop version.
+To try Adaptive Palette without installing it, use the [public website](https://adaptive-palette.pages.dev/), which has no AI features and saves nothing you write.

 There are two things to install: Ollama, which runs the AI features, and Adaptive Palette itself.